 These issues may be considered at the Rule 26(f) conference, at which the parties must "discuss any issues about preserving discoverable information; and develop a proposed discovery plan."
 FED.
-R. Civ.
+R. CIV.
 P. 26(f)(2).
 Quinby v.
-Westl.B AG, 245 F.R.D.
+WestLB AG, 245 F.R.D.
 94, 104-05 (S.D.N.Y.
 2006) ("[I]f a party creates its own burden or expense by converting into an inaccessible format data that it should have reasonably foreseen would be discoverable material at a time when it should have anticipated litigation, then it should not be entitled to shift the costs of restoring and searching the data.
 This would permit parties to maintain data in whatever format they choose, but discourage them from converting evidence to inaccessible formats because the party responsible for the conversion will bear the cost of restoring the data.
 Furthermore, it would prevent parties from taking unfair advantage of a self-inflicted burden by shifting part of the costs of undoing the burden to an adversary.
-If, on the other hand, it is not reasonably foreseeable that the particular evidence in issue will have to be produced, the responding party who converts the evidence in an inaccessible format after the duty to preserve evidence be produced, the responding party who converts the evidence into an inaccessible format after the duty to preserve evidence arose may still seek to shift the costs associated with restoring and searching for relevant evidence.").
+If, on the other hand, it is not reasonably foreseeable that the particular evidence in issue will have to be produced, the responding party who converts the evidence into an inaccessible format after the duty to preserve evidence arose may still seek to shift the costs associated with restoring and searching for relevant evidence.").
+Committee Notes to 2006 Amendments to Rule 26(b)(2).
+28

-29 Advisory Committee Notes to 2006 Amendments to Rule 26(b)(2).
+29 Committee Notes to 2006 Amendments to Rule 26(b)(2).

-disputes.
-Application of the principle in this context is appropriate, given that a party can be sanctioned for failing "to participate in good faith in developing and submitting a proposed discovery plan as required by Rule 26(f)."30 Examples of how a party's failure to engage in an early and meaningful meet and confer may weigh against the party in a subsequent proportionality analysis include cases in which: (1) a party refuses to consult with an opponent in the development of a keyword search protocol and a second search is necessary given the inadequacy of keywords initially applied; (2) a second production of material already produced is necessary because a party fails to confer on form of production and produces ESI in a form that is not reasonably usable.
+Application of the principle in this context is appropriate because a party can be sanctioned for failing "to participate in good faith in developing and submitting a proposed discovery plan as required by Rule 26(f)."30 A party's failure to engage in an early and meaningful meet-and-confer may shape a subsequent proportionality analysis when, for example, a party refuses to consult with an opponent about a keyword search protocol and a second search with better keywords proves necessary or when a duplicative production of material becomes necessary after ESI is produced in a form that is not reasonably usable.